salimahi/emoji-cipher/readme.md

 ---

 ### 💡 About the Project
-Emoji Cipher™ blends logic, math, and wordplay.
+Emoji Cipher™ is a puzzle logic game blending math and wordplay.
-Players must assign letters and numbers to emojis so that the hidden phrase and all math clues align.
+Each emoji hides a secret LETTER and NUMBER.

-It’s a unique fusion of:
+Every letter is unique, but numbers can repeat.
-- **Emoji cryptogram** 🧠
+Unlock one and you'll get the other.
-- **Arithmetic balance puzzle** ➕
+There are ten randomly generated puzzles (for now).
-- **Word logic** 🔤
+Good Luck!

 Built with pure **HTML + CSS + JavaScript** — no libraries, no backend.